AlekhyaVankayala09/Business-Insights-360/README.md

 ![image]

 #### Finance Page Overview : This page is designed to streamline financial planning, improve budgeting strategies, and enhance cost control.
-It provides key insights, including:
+It provides key insights, including

 - Profit and Loss Overview – A detailed snapshot of financial performance.
 - Best & Least Performing Products – Identify top-selling products and those needing attention.